fac19/resources/directory/quotes.md

 ![](https://i.imgur.com/J7U9Bhf.png)
 Week 7 Playing Drawasaurus - Nominated by Hannah FAC19 15/04/20

-'There are no regrets, only stretch goals'
+Camboi 'There are no regrets, only stretch goals' nominated by Vatsal 17/04/20

 ## The bad
 Vatsal: "I am too hard worker to know what REST is"